 Carroll exercises focus, diligence and fortitude in learning about her clients' businesses and helping clients manage their legal risks in ways that achieve their businesses' objectives.

-Carroll advises employers and litigates matters related to Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Uniformed Service Employment and Reemployment Rights Act (USERRA), the Minnesota Human Rights Act (MHRA), the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA) and the National Labor Relations Act (NLRA).
+Carroll advises employers and litigates matters related to Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Uniformed Service Employment and Reemployment Rights Act (USERRA), the Minnesota Human Rights Act (MHRA), the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), the National Labor Relations Act (NLRA), and Title IX.
 Additionally, Carroll advises on personnel policies' best practices and drafts employment and separation agreements.
 Carroll also advises government contractors on affirmative action programs (AAPs), Office of Federal Contract Compliance Programs (OFCCP) and related federal and MDHR audits.

 Prior to law school, Carroll was a member of the Jesuit Volunteer Corps in Houston, Texas where she helped provide representation to indigent persons charged with capital crimes.